skip to content

 Coordinated change and programmed cell death in small cell networks

-To coordinate collective change, small cell networks read and respond to both internal and external cues.
-Especially during development, these decisions must be highly regulated in both space and time.
-Examples of spatiotemporal regulation include cell contraction leading to tissue morphogenesis, clusters of migratory cells, and group programmed cell death.
+Small cell networks coordinate collective change by reading and responding to cues.
+These decisions must be highly regulated in both time and space, especially during animal development.
+Examples of spatiotemporal regulation include cell contraction initiating tissue morphogenesis, clustering of migratory cells, and programmed cell death.

-Building on preliminary data in the lab showing that cells in this network act asynchronously and that an intracellular calcium rise is required, this project aims to interrogate the mechanism coordinating the global extrusion of cytoplasm and cell death.
-We will use live cell imaging, genetic manipulation and mathematical modelling to test different hypotheses.
-Initial experiments may include targeted mutagenesis of candidate genes with CRISPR/Cas9, the visualisation of calcium and actin in genetic backgrounds and mosaic analysis of mutant nurse cells.
+Building on preliminary data in the lab suggesting that nurse cell volume change is asynchronous and a temporal intracellular calcium rise, we will interrogate the mechanism coordinating the extrusion of cytoplasm and subsequent death.
+We will use live cell imaging, advanced genetic manipulation, and modelling to test different working models in the field.
+Initial experiments may include targeted mutagenesis of candidate genes with CRISPR/Cas9, the visualisation of genetically encoded calcium sensors, and mosaic analysis of mutant nurse cells.
 Outcomes of this project will broadly inform our understanding of support cells in animal development and the regulation of cell networks which is implicated in pathogenesis and the design of cancer therapeutics.

 For more information please visit WeilLabCambridge.com or contact Tim Weil via tw419@cam.ac.uk.